 On 18 December 1942, Władysław Raczkiewicz, President of the Republic of Poland in Exile, sent a letter to Pope Pius XII, asking him for the public protection of murdered Poles and Jews.

-The Ulma Family – an example of Polish sacrifice for the sake of providing aid to Jews.
-Józef Ulma and his heavily pregnant wife Wiktoria, with their six children, were murdered by the German policy for
+The Ulma Family – an example of Polish sacrifice in the cause of providing assistance to Jews.
+Józef Ulma and his heavily pregnant wife Wiktoria, along with their six children, were murdered by the German policy for

-Crime in Siedliska – a murder of five members of the Baranek family and four Jews whom they were hiding, committed by the German occupiers on 15 March 1942.
+Crime in Siedliska – the murder of five members of the Baranek family and four Jews whom they were hiding, committed by the German occupiers on 15 March 1942.

 On 5 August 1944, during the Warsaw Uprising, the soldiers of the “Zośka” Batallion liberated the Jewish prisoners of the KL Warschau German Concentration Camp, risking their own lives.

-Unfortunately, the expression “Polish concentration camps” and other statements accusing the Polish nation, against the facts, of complicity in the Holocaust appear in the public space all over the world.
-The new legal regulations modelled on the laws of other countries and diplomatic activity will make it possible to fight with this harmful phenomenon.
+Unfortunately, the expression “Polish concentration camps” and other statements accusing the Polish nation, contrary to the facts, of complicity in the Holocaust appear in the public arena all over the world.
+The new legal regulations modelled on the laws of other countries as well as diplomatic activity will make it possible to rectify this harmful fallacy.

 Many Polish people were killed as punishment for assisting Jews during the Second World War.
-This is why we as the state have to prevent all attempts to accuse Polish people, against the facts, of responsibility for the Holocaust.
+This is why we as the state have to prevent all attempts to accuse Polish people, contrary to the facts, of responsibility for the Holocaust.

-This is fight for truth about the Second World War and crimes committed against Jews at the time.
+This is a fight for the truth about the Second World War and the crimes committed against the Jews at that time.
 We owe this truth both to the victims of the Second World War and to those who died as heroes to save other people.

-Poland will always fight for memory and truth about the Holocaust.
-There can be no memory without the truth.
+Poland will always fight for the memory and truth about the Holocaust.
+There can be no recollection without the truth.
 The immensity of human suffering and our debt to those who sacrificed their lives requires the Polish government to protect the good name of the Republic of Poland and its citizens.
 This does not mean that Poland denies any disgraceful acts perpetrated by some Polish citizens against Jews.
-We cannot, however, allow blaming Poland for the sins of others.
+We cannot, however, allow Poland to be blamed for the sins of others.

-The fight against the term “Polish concentration camp” has been conducted in the diplomatic sphere, but this has been insufficient.
-Since 2008 until now, the Polish Ministry of Foreign Affairs has intervened against using such false expressions 1259 times.
+The fight against the term “Polish concentration camp” has been conducted in the diplomatic area, but this has proved insufficient.
+Since 2008 until now, the Polish Ministry of Foreign Affairs has intervened against the use of such false expressions 1259 times.

 In a well-publicised case brought by a former prisoner of Auschwitz-Birkenau, Karol Tendera, against ZDF, the Court of Appeal in Kraków stated that “the expression ‘Polish death camps’ infringed the personal rights of the claimant (…) such as human dignity, national identity and national dignity.
 It is a false expression that falsifies history and suggests that the Polish nation committed the Nazi crimes”.

 Other courts have confirmed that unjust statements about the alleged “Polish concentration camps” entitle each member of the Polish nation to initiate legal proceedings.
-The then state of the law forced elderly Holocaust survivors to lead a lonely fight for the truth about our nation.
+The legislation at that time forced elderly Holocaust survivors to lead a lonely fight for the truth about our nation.
 It is the duty of the state to preserve the honour and memory of those who survived the brutal German occupation.
 This is why the legal vacuum in this respect had to change.

-The bill indicates with sufficient precision behaviours that will be subject to punishment: accusing the Polish state or the Polish nation of being responsible for or complicit in the Nazi crimes committed by the German Third Reich.
+The bill indicates with sufficient precision certain conduct that will be subject to punishment: accusing the Polish state or the Polish nation of being responsible for or complicit in the Nazi crimes committed by the German Third Reich.

 In 16 countries of the OSCE, defamation and insult of the state is punishable.
-Many other legal systems, including the Israeli one, have similar regulations that prohibit disseminating lies about Holocaust and punish them with imprisonment.
+Many other legal systems, including the Israeli one, have similar regulations that prohibit disseminating lies about the Holocaust and punish them with imprisonment.
 This is also the case with Poland.
-Holocaust denial currently includes also false statements about “Polish death camps” or unsupported accusations of Poland’s responsibility for Holocaust, which diminish the fault of the actual perpetrators of those crimes.
+Holocaust denial currently also includes false statements about “Polish death camps” or unsupported accusations of Poland’s responsibility for the Holocaust, which diminish the fault of the actual perpetrators of those crimes.
 Furthermore, the provisions of the bill on the Institute of National Remembrance are based on the guidelines for Council Framework Decision 2008/913, which allow the members states to adopt criminal law rules that combat against the phenomenon of diminishing the crimes of the German Third Reich.
 To confuse the perpetrator with the victim is to diminish the extent and horror of those crimes.
-It is unacceptable to associate the victim - the Polish state - with the perpetrator - Nazi Germany.
+It is unacceptable to associate the victim—the Polish state—with the perpetrator: Nazi Germany.

 The Jewish Nation and the Polish Nation are the greatest victims of the murderous and totalitarian machine of the German Third Reich.

 Poland cannot allow defiling the memory of those victims with false accusations of the responsibility or complicity of the Polish nation and the Polish state in the crimes committed by the Germans.
-To preserve the historical truth, we must prevent diminishing the extent of the German crimes, perpetuating false stereotypes, blurring the true role of Germany in the crimes committed against our Jewish and Polish citizens, as well as confusing the boundaries between the perpetrators of crimes and their victims.
-We must not either avoid the truth about people who betrayed their compatriots and assisted in organised genocide, even if they represented only a tiny part of the whole nation.
+To preserve the historical truth, we must prevent diminishing the extent of the German crimes, perpetuating false stereotypes, blurring the true role of Germany in the crimes committed against our Jewish and Polish citizens, as well as confusing the boundaries between the perpetrators of the crimes and their victims.
+Neither should we avoid the truth about people who betrayed their compatriots and assisted in organised genocide, even if they represented only a tiny minority of the whole nation.